paddison/ayu_helpers/README.md

 # ayu_helpers
 Helper programs for development on Ayudame.
+See the documentation for more information.
+The documentation can be created with `cargo doc --open --document-private-items --no-deps`

 ## Wrapper